 The requirements of the individual courses are also demanding and reflect our commitment to high academic standards.
 Students read, on average, approximately 1,000 pages per course, and this reading includes primary sources as well as some of the most important secondary sources.
 By reading these classic works, students are encouraged to enter into the conversation with the greatest theological minds in church history.
 Students are thus expected to know not only what they believe but why they believe it, and they are expected to learn how to express their own ideas clearly in writing.
 To this end, research papers and essays are a major component of many classes.

 The academic and spiritual reputation of a college is only as good as that of its faculty, and Reformation Bible College is working toward the end of building a faculty consisting of men who love the Lord, who love to teach, and who love to contribute to the ongoing scholarly research in their fields.
-Professor of Old Testament and RBC Provost, Dr. Michael Morales, earned his PhD from Trinity College in the UK under the supervision of Dr. Gordon Wenham and is doing ongoing research and writing on the Pentateuch.
+RBC President, Dr. Stephen Nichols, earned his PhD from Westminster Theological Seminary in Philadelphia and has authored numerous books in his field of church history.
 Professor of New Testament, Dr. Ben Dunson, earned his PhD from the University of Durham under the supervision of Dr. Francis Watson and has recently published his dissertation on Paul’s Epistle to the Romans.
-Dr. Aaron Denlinger, professor of historical and systematic theology, earned his PhD from the University of Aberdeen under the supervision of Dr. Nicholas Thompson and recently published his dissertation on covenant theology.
-He continues to do in-depth research and publishing.
+Professor of New Testament and Dean of Students, Dr. David Briones, earned his PhD from the University of Durham under the supervision of Dr. John M.G.
+Barclay.
+He continues to do research comparing Paul’s understanding of grace and gift giving with Greco-Roman philosophy.
+Dr. Aaron Denlinger, professor of historical and systematic theology, earned his PhD from the University of Aberdeen under the supervision of Dr. Nicholas Thompson.
+He has translated Robert Rollock’s Catechism on God’s Covenants and is the editor of a new book on Reformed Orthodoxy in Scotland.
+He continues to do research in Reformation studies.
 Dr. R.C.
-Sproul Jr. continues to research and write in the fields of theology, apologetics, and ethics, and I continue my research into topics such as Christology, eschatology, and the theology and practice of the Lord’s Supper.
-Our visiting faculty has included Dr. Duncan Rankin and Dr. Stephen Nichols.
+Sproul Jr. continues to research and write in the fields of theology, apologetics, and ethics, and I continue my research into topics such as the theology and practice of the Lord’s Supper, with a particular focus on the thought of Martin Bucer and John Calvin.

 Reformation Bible College is committed to helping our students understand the content of the Bible, historic Reformed theology, and how we are to apply what we learn in today’s world.
 The high standards John Calvin set for the Academy in Geneva attracted students from all over Europe.
 Those students returned home to teach others what they had learned, and in the process they reshaped Western culture.
 At RBC, we pray that God would use this school to train up a new generation of Christian leaders who will ignite a new Reformation.

-Dr. Keith Mathison is Academic Dean and Professor of Systematic Theology at Reformation Bible College.
+Dr. Keith Mathison is Professor of Systematic Theology at Reformation Bible College.